MoayyadShahid/SkoolHax/README.md

 # SkoolHax
-A Generative AI Assistant for Math, Physics, and Chemistry
+A Generative AI Assistant for Students